-2019 marked a slow-down in the development rate of traffic at the airports of Fraport Greece B. The general market stabilisation trend, the bankruptcies of large airlines (Thomas Cook UK, Small Planet, Germania, Primera και Cobalt), the decision of Ryanair to abandon the domestic flights market, the change in certain travel habits (late bookers), the recovery of competitive destinations in Turkey and Africa, the change in weather conditions in Greece and Europe, the increased operation cost of airlines, uncertainty regarding the impact of Brexit, the financial slowdown in Europe (apparent both in Germany and the UK i.e. the largest incoming tourism markets of FG), the standstill B737 max aircrafts as well as the difficulties in finding slots in several FG airports, have been the main reasons behind the marginal increase of traffic at the airports of Cluster B.
+2019 marked a slow-down in the development rate of traffic at the airports of Fraport Greece A. The general market stabilisation trend, the bankruptcies of large airlines (Thomas Cook UK, Small Planet, Germania, Primera και Cobalt), the decision of Ryanair to abandon the domestic flights market, the change in certain travel habits (late bookers), the recovery of competitive destinations in Turkey and Africa, the change in weather conditions in Greece and Europe, the increased operation cost of airlines, uncertainty regarding the impact of Brexit, the financial slowdown in Europe (apparent both in Germany and the UK i.e. the largest incoming tourism markets of FG), the standstill B737 max aircrafts as well as the difficulties in finding slots in several FG airports, have been the main reasons behind the marginal increase of traffic at the airports of Cluster A.

-The new operation environment, as determined by all the abovementioned factors, contained challenges, which Fraport Greece B addressed successfully.
-The outcome of efforts is reflected into the increase of the total traffic at the 7 Greek airports (+1,5%), with both international and domestic traffic moving upwards by +1,2% and +2,4%, respectively.
-As regards Mikonos airport in particular, the positive trend in international traffic (+12,2%) evidences the successful implementation of the strategy involving the attraction of new routes (among other Qatar airways) and the dynamics of the certain destination at an international level.
+The new operation environment, as determined by all the abovementioned factors, contained challenges, which Fraport Greece A addressed successfully.
+The outcome of efforts is reflected into the increase of the total traffic at the 7 Greek airports (+0.4%), with international traffic being the main driver of growth presenting an increase by +1,6%.
+As regards the Thessaloniki airport in particular, the positive trend in international traffic (+8,6%) evidences the successful implementation of the strategy involving the attraction of new flights and the dynamics of the market.

-As regards the airline development and marketing actions of Fraport Greece B in 2019, these are summarised as follows:
+As regards the airline development and marketing actions of Fraport Greece A in 2019, these are summarised as follows: